The Adelaide Review: Content and readership

 The monthly print magazine was available free at more than 700 newsagents, cafés, restaurants, bars and bookshops across Adelaide and regional centres, or could be purchased by annual subscription.
 Circulation of the print magazine was about 22,000 and readership 72,000 in 2018.
 Its target demographic was "tertiary educated professionals who have disposable income and are interested in culture and the arts" and its top interests were listed as the arts, food, cinema, events, travel, news and opinion.

 Ownership

-From April 2015 the Review was published by Adelaide-based Opinion Media, which also owned Rip it Up until it ceased publication in 2016.
-OM is owned by Intertrade Global, in turn owned by EPI Communications.
+From April 2015 the Review was published by Adelaide-based Opinion Media (OM), which also owned Rip it Up until it ceased publication in 2016.
+At that time, the managing director was Manuel Ortigosa.

+As of 2007 OM was owned by Intertrade Global, in turn owned by EPI Communications.
 Intertrade was owned by Euro-Pacific Holdings.

 In 2009, the AR was reported to have been owned by Spanish publisher Javier Moll.